Wisconsin Statewide Community Science Project

 Properties

 • Wequiock Creek Natural Area was acquired during 2019 through a partnership involving the Northeast Wisconsin Land Trust (NEWLT), University of Wisconsin-Green Bay, and the Town of Scott.
-The majority of Wequiock Creek Natural Area's 79-acres is flat upland, dotted with a few wetlands, and bisected by a steep sloping forested riparian area sloping to Wequiock Creek.
-The long-term goal is to establish a natural mosaic of Midwestern oak savanna, riparian woodland, and shallow wetlands, together supporting rich native biodiversity and a landscape representative of the region’s unique cultural history.
-An additional goal is to inform visitors about biodiversity conservation, watershed protection, and the important heritage of Indigenous people who helped shape this environment.
+The majority of Wequiock Creek Natural Area's 79 acres is flat upland with a few wetlands, bisected by a steep, forested riparian area sloping to Wequiock Creek.
+The long-term goal is to establish a natural mosaic of Midwestern oak savanna, riparian woodland, and shallow wetlands, together supporting rich native biodiversity and a landscape representative of the region's unique cultural history.
+Another goal is to inform visitors about biodiversity conservation, watershed protection, and the important heritage of indigenous people who helped shape this environment.

 Website: https://www.uwgb.edu/biodiversity/